ubuvoid/writings/social/are_there_social_algorithms.md

 3. Why their thesis is so important.
 4. What an algorithm is.
 5. A meaningful understanding of what constitutes a "social algorithm", and what makes it different from a regular (anti-social?) algorithm.
-6. Reason to believe that the Church-Turing Thesis, whoever they were and whatever that is, applies differently to different kinds of algorithms, and that "social" versus "non-social" is a meaningful way or even remotely useful way of thinking about this.
+6. An opinion about whether the Church-Turing Thesis, whoever they were and whatever that is, applies differently to different kinds of algorithms, and an opinion about whether "social" versus "non-social" is a meaningful way or even remotely useful way of thinking about this.

 What could possibly go wrong?